Clinical Neurophysiology Fellowship Program

 The EEG/Epilepsy track provides in-depth experience in adult-EEG reading and the Epilepsy Monitoring Unit (6 beds) for epilepsy diagnosis and surgical evaluation, including intracranial monitoring and electrocorticography in a NAEC designated level IV epilepsy center.
 Additionally, fellows will spend time in the epilepsy and subspecialty epilepsy.

-Electives are also available in sleep disorders, neuroradiology, neuroimmunology, movement disorders, and soon intraoperative monitoring.
+Electives are also available in sleep disorders, neurocritical care, pediatric epilepsy, neuroradiology, neuroimmunology, movement disorders, and intraoperative monitoring rotations.

 We also offer a two-year fellowship combining clinical neurophysiology and epilepsy.
 This fellowship is designed for those who want to achieve advanced knowledge and skills in the management of patients with epilepsy, neuromuscular disorders.